HanoverStatsLabs/resources/labs/Lab2Instructions.md

 We might be interested in a single state and the distribution of female percentages in its counties.

-We can get a quick listing of these counties for a single state by typing the state name in the "filter" of the data table.
+We can get a quick listing of the counties for a single state by typing the state name in the "filter" box at the top right of the data table.

 12. Use this method to find which county in Indiana has the highest female percentage.
 Is there a good explanation for why this county has such a high percentage?

 \vfill

-Alternatively, we can make a visual display by using a filter and dotplot:
+Alternatively, we can make a visual display by using a filter and dotplot.
+We will try this for the counties in Alaska.
+The first line below stores the Alaska county data under the name `alaskaCounties`:
 ```{r}
 alaskaCounties <- counties %>% filter(state=="Alaska")
 dotplot(name~female, data = alaskaCounties)
 ```

-You should also use the following two commands for alternative views of the same distribution:
+You should also use the following two commands for alternative views of the same distribution (don't forget that you can use the arrow buttons in the **plots** pane to scroll back and forth through the graphs you have made):
 ```{r}
  bwplot(~female, data=alaskaCounties)
  histogram(~female, data=alaskaCounties, breaks=20, type="count")